zeehio/podman-blog-entry-tmp/blog-entry.md

-# Additional groups in your containers: Easier with Podman x.y
+# Additional groups in your containers: Easier with Podman 4.7

 > This article explains how to map an additional group to your containers,
-> a feature much easier to achieve with Podman v x.y and above.
+> a feature much easier to achieve with Podman 4.7 and above.
 [Sergio Oller](https://github.com/zeehio)
 > was invited to write it after his pull request [#18713](https://github.com/containers/podman/pull/18713)
 > got merged.

 ## Summary

 Rootless containers are becoming easier and easier to use.
-Starting with Podman v x.y, it is easier to map additional groups to your containers so you can conveniently access shared files.
+Starting with Podman 4.7, it is easier to map additional groups to your containers so you can conveniently access shared files.
 This is in short how you can do it:

 1. Subordinate the group ID you would like to mount to your user: